epurpur/PythonDataViz/README.md

 JupyterLab is the next generation user interface, which includes Jupyter Notebooks.

 In my opinion, they seem almost exactly the same.
 We will be using Jupyter Notebooks today.

+# Mito: trymito.io

+View tabular data in a Microsoft excel-like interface.
+Explore your data by graphing, viewing, summary stats, and creating pivot tables.

 ## **Self Help - You don't need to remember all of this!**